The Rich and the Artists in Amsterdam

 First you will take a walking tour of about an hour and a half.
 For the last part of the excursion, you then board a historic ship, a veritable floating monument, designed with glass roofs and perfect views.
 Coffee or thee and cake are served on the ship, included in the price of the tour.
 Other bites to eat and beverages are of course also available.

 Tour given by art historian Drs.
 Kees Kaldenbach, of Private Art Tours, Amsterdam.
 Kaldenbach has been featured on both Dutch national and international television including; NPS Dutch National TV, BBC2.
 BBC3, Japanese TV. and was interviewed by CNN in Atlanta, Georgia.
-(In case of sickness he will be replaced).

 Dutch version.

-3 hour walk + boat ride on the Women of Amsterdam theme
+walk on the Women of Amsterdam theme

 Spotting the Rich & Famous inhabitants in the Golden Age.